Toxblh/MTMR/README.md

 - brightness
 - volume

-### You can also make a custom buttons using these types
+### You can also make custom buttons using these types
 - `staticButton`
 ```json
  "type": "staticButton",